mod-audio/mod-host/README.md

 The interactive mode has autocomplete, therefore, you can always type `[TAB]` twice any time you want a hint.

-Note: When you are in the interactive mode, the socket communication won't work.
+Note: When you are in the interactive mode, socket communication won't work.

 Options